w3c/wai-statements/index.md

 {% include excol.html type="middle" %}

 ### Citylights website Accessibility Statement
-This Accessibility Statement provides an understanding of the accessibility of the Citylights website and where to get information or leave feedback if you experience problems with its accessibility.
+<strong>This Accessibility Statement provides an understanding of the accessibility of the Citylights website and where to get information or leave feedback if you experience problems with its accessibility.</strong>

 <strong>URI of website:</strong> https://www.w3.org/WAI/demos/bad/Overview.html